 Find out if you have a chance of getting into the parking structure anytime soon, or if you’ll simply be circling a different neighborhood in search of a spot after your move.
 Valet parking is also available at a number of buildings—for an additional charge.

 7. What is the temporary wall policy?

-In recent years, safety concerns have led a number of NYC buildings to disallow temporary walls in favor of bookshelves or partial walls that don’t reach the ceiling.
+In recent years, safety concerns have led some major New York landlords to disallow temporary walls in favor of bookshelves or partial walls that don’t reach the ceiling.
 So if you can’t swing the apartment's rent without a roommate, or afford a true two-bedroom, find out the building’s official policy on carving out your own space.
-(And don't take your broker's word for it.)
+You can also consult Brick Underground's list of landlords who allow temporary walls.